 So why would you share your work with anyone before you’ve revised your first draft, improved it, making sure it’s as good as you can make it before anyone else reads it?

 You wouldn’t.
-That’s why you perform a story edit and rewrite.
+That’s why you perform a story edit and rewrite your scenes.
 This is where you get to self edit a novel.

 A story edit is the first step in the self-editing process.
 I’m not talking about copyediting or proofreading.
 You can do that after you’ve completed your story edit.
 Story editing is also known as structural editing of long form fiction.